JrcStuds/pokemon-battle/README.md

 - A series of dialogue will show after that, and to pass them press A/B.
 - To switch Pokemon, or if yours faints, press A on the "Pokemon" button in the main screen and A again on another Pokemon to switch out.
 You cannot switch into a Pokemon that has already reached 0 HP.
 - Once all of your Pokemon have fainted or their Pokemon has fainted, you will be taken to a game end screen, where you can press A to return to the main menu.

+## Retro Era

+This project is modeled off of the Generation III Pokemon games for the Gameboy Advance, or the 16-bit era.

+## Third-Party Assets

+All images come from [Spriters Resource](https://www.spriters-resource.com/game_boy_advance/pokemonfireredleafgreen/), found at: https://www.spriters-resource.com/game_boy_advance/pokemonfireredleafgreen/